codemirror/website/site/examples/tooltip/index.md

-the position of the tooltip, its orientation relative to that position (we want our tooltips above the cursor, [even](##tooltip.Tooltip.strictSide) when there's no room in the viewport), and a function that can draw the tooltip.
+the position of the tooltip, its orientation relative to that position (we want our tooltips above the cursor, [even](##tooltip.Tooltip.strictSide) when there's no room in the viewport), whether to show a triangle-arrow on the tooltip, and a function that draws it.

 This [`create`](##tooltip.Tooltip.create) function handles the DOM-related and imperative part of the tooltip.
 Its [return value](##tooltip.TooltipView) can also define functions that should be called when the tooltip is added to the DOM or the view state updates.

 Active tooltips are displayed as fixed-position elements.
-We'll use some ugly CSS to style and position the tooltip correctly (the `:before` pseudo-element adds a little triangle below it).
+We add some padding and a border radius to ours, and set the background on both the element and the arrow to purple.
+The `:after` element produces a pseudo-border for the arrow, which we don't want here, so we make it transparent.

 !baseTheme